EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

 ### Empirical evidence

- The empirical evidence provided through studies carried out under laboratory conditions (A) can be based on **observations** of the feeding behavior of the animals under study, on studying **food preferences,** or **tests** to study other interactions or biological phenomena related to diet, in general, the tests they are made using
+The empirical evidence provided through studies carried out under  <!-- Esto es un comentario -->
+ laboratory conditions (A) can be based on **observations** of the feeding behavior of the animals under study, on studying **food preferences,** or **tests** to study other interactions or biological phenomena related to diet, in general, the tests they are made using